elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 ---

-### Can you explain what form back-referencing is in JavaScript?
+### Can you explain what form backreferencing is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> For any element, the form is available as element.form.
-So, a form references all elements, and elements reference the form.
+  <div><strong>Interview Response:</strong> The form is available as element.form for any element.
+So, the form references every element, and all elements reference the form.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />